 Most of the top Linux distributions (or “distros”) work with a wide range of hardware out of the box.
 So if you’re new to Linux, you need not to worry about whether it would work on your machine.
 Most probably, it would.
 Take note, though, that if you’re machine is 32-bit (in layman’s terms, it roughly means Ancient), you will have to check on a Linux distro whether they have a variant that supports this architecture.
 Debian is one that has an installer for 32-bit, but there are others.

 Takeaways, now na!

-- If you don’t have the time to research, and just want something that works, get Pop!
-OS.
+- If you don’t have the time to research, and just want something that works, get Debian with XFCE desktop environment.
 Reason: It’s lightweight yet with enough features to get you started.
 New and advanced users alike can easily configure the desktop environment to fit their workflow.

-- If you have a little bit of time, you may look into PrivacyTool’s OS suggestions.
-They listed Fedora (the one I started with, actually) and Ubuntu as the beginner distros for newbies looking for an easy transition to Linux.
+- If you have a bit more time, you may look into PrivacyTool’s OS suggestions.
+They listed Fedora and Ubuntu as the beginner distros for those looking for an easy transition to Linux.

 - If you’re starting out, don’t distrohop (i.e., trying out every Linux distro out there).
 It’s a waste of time and resources.
 Just stick to the first choice you’ll make for at least a few months, before even considering looking at another distro.
 There are a lot of Linux distros out there, so it’s easy to have analysis paralysis.
 Refer back to item 1 or 2.

 But I’m not a programmer, software engineer, IT person, etc.?

-You don’t need to be a computer wizard to get into a new operating system that’s not Windows or, god forbid, macOS.
+You don’t need to be a computer wizard to get into a new operating system that’s not Windows or macOS.

 Ask yourself: how did you learn using Windows?
 Were you guided by someone more knowledgeable on computer?
 Did you play around with the clicky things and see what would happen when you do click on them?
 Did you need the Office suite for school or work?
 Did you need it for games, entertainment, surfing the web?